polkadot-fellows/JIPs/JIP-3.md

 block is found to be invalid or to not match the request, a "peer misbehaved" event should be emitted; emitting a "block request failed" event is optional.

-    Event ID (ID of the corresponding "blocks requested" event) Slot
+    Event ID (ID of the corresponding "sending block request" or "receiving block request" event) Slot
     Block Outline
     bool (Last block for the request?)